Skip to content

 Strategic Engagement Initiatives

-With the administrative burden dramatically reduced, the team can finally pursue relationship-building initiatives that have been sidelined by daily operational demands.
+With the administrative burden dramatically reduced, the team can put more focus on relationship-building initiatives that have been sidelined by daily operational demands.

 "The main thing we want to work on is staff education training and really being able to work on these things that will create more meaningful volunteer engagement," Marissa explains.